thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

 1. Add an HTML file called `index.html` by right-clicking the html folder and choosing `new file`.

-1. In this new blank file start typing `html`, and choose the template with html:5 as in this directory's screenshot `choose-template.png`
+1. In this new blank file start typing `html` - and choose the template with html:5 as in this directory's screenshot `choose-template.png`

-    ## character encoding - commenting/uncommenting code
+    ## Practice with character encoding

 1. Copy this code and paste it into the `<body>` element.
     ```html
     <h1>Welcome to the home page in multiple languages!</h1>